jseluis/artificial_intelligence_for_trading/README.md

 * Pairs Trading and Mean Reversion: Pairs trading, and study the tools used in identifying stock pairs and making trading decisions.

+* Stocks, Indices, Funds: Gain an overview of stocks, indices and funds.
+Also learn how to construct an index.

+* ETFs: Learn about Exchanged Traded Funds (ETFs) and how they are used by investors and fund managers.

+* Portfolio Risk and Return: Fundamentals of portfolio theory, which are key to designing portfolios for mutual funds, hedge funds and ETFs.

+* Portfolio Optimization: Optimize portfolios to meet certain criteria and constraints.
+Get hands on experience in optimizing a portfolio with the cvxpy Python library.

 ## Projects

 * [Trading with Momentum](https://github.com/jseluis/AI_for_Trading/tree/main/Trading_with_Momentum)